vtex/github-pull-request-script/README.md

 - The `repos.json` is a list of github repository full names: `owner-or-org/repository-name`.

-- The `config.js` file configures multiple settings of the script:
+- The `config.ts` file configures multiple settings of the script:

 ```js
 export default {